nanoexpress/legacy/README.md

 - [ajv](https://ajv.js.org)
 - [cookie](https://github.com/jshttp/cookie#readme)

-And to other libraries which used to create this library and without these libraries wouldn't be possible to create this library
+And to other libraries which are used to create this library and without these libraries wouldn't be possible to create this library

 ## Sponsors